 Feeling guilty about eating chocolate while breastfeeding?

-If breastfeeding and chocolate is on your list of favorite things, I have some good news for you!
+If breastfeeding and chocolate are on your list of favorite things, I have some good news for you!

 You can continue to eat chocolate, as long as you eat it in